SimonNetje/Azure-Infrastructure-as-Code/README.md

 # Conclusion
-"This project helped me understand full containerized deployments in Azure using Infrastructure-as-Code, including networking, logging, and secure image management"
+This project helped me understand full containerized deployments in Azure using Infrastructure-as-Code, including networking, logging, and secure image management